spestana/ECOSTRESS_swath2grid/README.md

   + `GDAL`
   + `h5py`
   + `pyproj`
-  + `math`
   + `pyresample`
   + `numpy`
   + For a complete list of required packages, check out `windowsOS.yml` (Windows users) or `macOS.yml` (MacOS users).
 ---
 # Procedures:
+## Getting Started:
 > #### 1.
-Copy/clone [ECOSTRESS_swath2grid.py](https://git.earthdata.nasa.gov/projects/LPDUR/repos/ecostress_swath2grid/browse/ECOSTRESS_swath2grid.py) from LP DAAC Data User Resources Repository
+Download ECOSTRESS higher level products and corresponding ECO1BGEO files from the [LP DAAC Data Pool](https://e4ftl01.cr.usgs.gov/) or [Earthdata Search Client](http://search.earthdata.nasa.gov) to a local directory (see above for applicable products)
 > #### 2.
-Download ECOSTRESS data and corresponding ECO1BGEO files from the [LP DAAC Data Pool](https://e4ftl01.cr.usgs.gov/) or [Earthdata Search Client](http://search.earthdata.nasa.gov) to a local directory (see above for applicable products)
+Copy/clone/download  [ECOSTRESS_swath2grid.py](https://git.earthdata.nasa.gov/projects/LPDUR/repos/ecostress_swath2grid/browse/ECOSTRESS_swath2grid.py) from LP DAAC Data User Resources Repository
+## Python Environment Setup
+> #### 1.
+It is recommended to use [Conda](https://conda.io/docs/), an environment manager to set up a compatible Python environment.
+Download Conda for your OS here: https://www.anaconda.com/download/.
+Once you have Conda installed, Follow the instructions below to successfully setup a Python environment on MacOS or Windows.
+> #### 2.
+Windows Setup
+> 1. Download the [WindowsEnvironment.zip](https://git.earthdata.nasa.gov/projects/LPDUR/repos/ecostress_swath2grid/raw/WindowsEnvironment.zip?at=refs%2Fheads%2Fmaster) file from the repository, and unzip the contents of file into a local directory.
+> 2. Open the `windowsOS.yml` file with your favorite text editor, change the prefix to match the location of Anaconda on your OS, and save the file.
+  > 2a.
+Ex: `C:\Username\Anaconda3\envs\ecostress` --replace 'Username' with the location of your Conda installation (leave `Anaconda3\envs\ecostress`)
+  > 2b.
+Tip: search for the location of Conda on your OS by opening the Command Prompt and typing `dir Anaconda3 /AD /s`
+> 3. Navigate to the unzipped directory in your Command Prompt, and type `conda env create -f windowsOS.yml`
+> 4. Navigate to the directory where you downloaded the `ECOSTRESS_swath2grid.py` script
+> 5. Activate ECOSTRESS Python environment (created in step 3) in the Command Prompt
+  > 1. Type  `activate ecostress`
 > #### 3.
-Set up a Python environment on your OS (recommended to use yml file for your OS available from the LP DAAC User Resources Repository)
-  > 1. Recommended setup is to use the yml file for your OS available above.
-This mechanism for creating Python environments is specific to [Conda](https://conda.io/docs/user-guide/install/download.html).
-[Additional information](https://conda.io/docs/user-guide/tasks/manage-environments.html) on setting up Python Environments with Conda.
+MacOS Setup
+> 1. Download the [macOS.yml](https://git.earthdata.nasa.gov/projects/LPDUR/repos/ecostress_swath2grid/browse/macOS.yml) file from the repository.
+> 2. Open the `macOS.yml` file with your favorite text editor, change the prefix to match the location of Anaconda on your OS, and save the file.
+  > 2a.
+Ex: `/anaconda3/envs/ecostress` if you downloaded conda under a local user directory, add `/Users/<insert username>` before `anaconda3` (leave `Anaconda3/envs/ecostress`)
+  > 2b.
+Tip: search for the location of Conda on your OS by opening the terminal and typing `find / -name directoryname -type d`
-  > 2. Ex: `conda env create -f macOS.yml` (windowsOS.yml for windows users)
+> 3. Navigate to the directory containing the `macOS.yml` file in your Command Prompt, and type `conda env create -f macOS.yml`
-> #### 4.
-Open a Command Prompt/terminal window and navigate to the directory where you downloaded the ECOSTRESS_swath2grid.py script
+> 4. Navigate to the directory where you downloaded the `ECOSTRESS_swath2grid.py` script
-> #### 5.
-Activate ECOSTRESS Python environment (created in step 3) in the Command Prompt/terminal window
+> 5. Activate ECOSTRESS Python environment (created in step 3) in the Command Prompt
-  > 1.  `activate <python environment name>`
-  > 2. Ex (MacOS): `source activate ecostress-py` (ecostress-py is an example environment name)
+    > 5a.
+Type `source activate ecostress`

+[Additional information](https://conda.io/docs/user-guide/tasks/manage-environments.html) on setting up and managing Conda environments.
+## Script Execution
-> #### 6.
-Once activated, run the script with the following in your Command Prompt/terminal window:
+> #### 1.
+Once you have set up your MacOS/Windows environment and it has been activated, run the script with the following in your Command Prompt/terminal window:
   > 1.  `python ECOSTRESS_swath2grid.py --proj <insert reprojection desired.
 Options: GEO and UTM> --dir <insert input directory with ECOSTRESS files here>`
+    > 1a.
+GEO = Geographic lat/lon, EPSG code 4326
+    >1b.
+UTM = Universal Transverse Mercator Zones (north/south) with WGS84 datum
   > 2. Ex:   `python ECOSTRESS_swath2grid.py --proj GEO --dir C:/users/johndoe/ASTERL1T/`
+  > 3. If UTM is selected, the script will calculate the UTM zone by using the location of the center of each ECOSTRESS granule.
+If you prefer to set the UTM zone manually, you can do so by adding the optional argument `--utmzone <insert EPSG code for desired zone>`.
+This optional argument will override the default functionality for users who desire all ECOSTRESS granules to be in a common UTM projection, regardless of the center location of the granule.
+    > 3a.
+Ex: `python ECOSTRESS_swath2grid.py --proj UTM --dir <insert input directory with ECOSTRESS files here> --utmzone <insert EPSG code for desired UTM zone, i.e. 32610>`
+    > 3b.
+You can look up EPSG codes for UTM zones at: http://spatialreference.org/, note that only WGS84 datum is supported, and thus EPSG codes for UTM north zones will begin with `326` and utm south zones with `327`
 ---
 # Contact Information:
 #### Author: Cole Krehbiel¹